Political history of the United Kingdom (1979–present): Thatcher's political and economic philosophy

-John Major (1990–97)
+John Major (1990–1997)

 In November 1990, Michael Heseltine challenged Margaret Thatcher for leadership of the Conservative Party.
 Thatcher fell short of the required 15% majority in the first round and was persuaded to withdraw from the second round on 22 November, ending her 11-year premiership.
 Her Chancellor of the Exchequer John Major contested the second round and defeated Michael Heseltine as well as Foreign Secretary Douglas Hurd, becoming prime minister on 28 November 1990.

 By this stage, however, Britain had slid into recession for the third time in less than 20 years.
 Unemployment had started to rise in the spring of 1990 but by the end of the year it was still lower than in many other European economies, particularly France and Italy.

-John Major was Prime Minister during British involvement in the Gulf War.
+John Major was prime minister during British involvement in the Gulf War.
 Polls improved for the Conservatives despite the recession deepening throughout 1991 and into 1992, with the economy for 1991 falling 2% and unemployment passing the 2,000,000 mark.
 Major called a general election for April 1992 and took his campaign onto the streets, famously delivering many addresses from an upturned soapbox as in his Lambeth days.
 This populist "common touch", in contrast to the Labour Party's more slick campaign, chimed with the electorate and Major won, albeit with a small parliamentary majority.

-The narrow majority for the Conservative government proved to be unmanageable, particularly after the United Kingdom's forced exit from the Exchange Rate Mechanism on Black Wednesday (16 September 1992) just five months into the new parliament.
+The narrow majority for the Conservative government proved to be unmanageable, particularly following the United Kingdom's forced exit from the European Exchange Rate Mechanism on Black Wednesday (16 September 1992) just five months into the new parliament.
 From this stage onwards, Labour – now led by John Smith – was ascendant in the opinion polls.
-Major allowed his economic team to stay in place unchanged for seven months after Black Wednesday before forcing the resignation of his Chancellor, Norman Lamont, whom he replaced with Kenneth Clarke.
+Major allowed his economic team to stay in place unchanged for seven months after Black Wednesday before forcing the resignation of his chancellor, Norman Lamont, whom he replaced with Kenneth Clarke.
 This delay was seen as indicative of one of his weaknesses, an indecisiveness towards personnel issues that was to undermine his authority through the rest of his premiership.

 At the 1993 Conservative Party Conference, Major began his ill-fated "Back to Basics" campaign, which he intended to be about the economy, education, policing, and other such issues, but it was interpreted by many (including Conservative cabinet ministers) as an attempt to revert to the moral and family values that the Conservative Party were often associated with.
 A number of sleaze scandals involving Conservative MP's were exposed in lurid and embarrassing detail in tabloid newspapers following this and further reduced the Conservative's popularity.
 Despite Major's best efforts, the Conservative Party collapsed into political infighting.
 Major took a moderate approach but found himself undermined by the right-wing within the party and his Cabinet.